B13rg/B13rg.github.io/_drafts/soviet-industrial-translocation.md

 ### Worker/Population Mobilization

-In the years leading up to WWII, there was already significant amount of population movement.
+In the years leading up to WWII, there was already significant amount of population movement and management.
+The late 1920s an idealogical rise of "resettlement as a means of mitigating agrarian overpopulation in the European part of the country" [^Moiseenko].

+Most it was manifested in the course of an acute ideological struggle at the end of 20-ies regarding the role of resettlement as a means of mitigation agrarian overpopulation in the European part of the country, as well as labors State Colonization Institute, closed in 1930

-By the end of the 1930s, planning and regulation of population movement was managed by state institutions under the
+By the end of the 1930s, planning and regulation of population movement was managed by state institutions under

-Interesting aspect: "population migration" was not commonly used in publications.
+At the time the concept of "population migration" was not commonly used in Soviet publications.
-It was replaced by "territorial redistribution of population".
+It was instead replaced by "territorial redistribution of population",  the party line of migration as a fundamental redistribution of labor.

 #### Passports and Population